annasedla/EECS_325_p2p/README.md

 Regarding Note 2 in the protocols, I handle duplicate queries by storing all queries in a queries list and before processing it determining if it is unique with respect to all the other queries in that list.
 If it is unique, I then process it otherwise, it is discarded.

+The files are in shared_10 to shared _15 however if you look on the servers it just says shared.